 Major Requirements.
 Majors must complete eleven courses of which a minimum of seven must be taken from Bates faculty in the English department.
 Students may receive no more than two credits for junior-semester-abroad courses, and, normally, no more than two credits for junior-year-abroad courses.
 Under special circumstances, and upon written petition to the English department, junior-year-abroad students may receive credit for three courses.
 One course credit is granted for Advanced Placement scores of four or five, but these credits count only toward overall graduation requirements, not toward the eleven-course major requirement.
-No English Short Term courses can be counted toward the major.
+For the classes of 2014, 2015 and 2016, no English Short Term courses can be counted toward the major.
+Beginning with the Class of 2017 one Short Term course in methods is required (see note below).

 The eleven courses required for the major must include one or two courses at the 100 level and nine or ten courses at the 200 level or above.
 Upper-level courses must include: a) three courses on literature before 1800; b) one course emphasizing critical thinking; c) two junior-senior seminars; and d) a senior thesis (ENG 457), which may be undertaken independently or as part of a junior-senior seminar (457 with a thesis written through 395A, for example).
 Although writing a thesis through a seminar may fulfill both a seminar requirement and the thesis requirement, it counts as a single course credit.